-- 1.1 In line with the international implementation of the Basel III framework on 1 January 2013, the South African capital framework is set out in the Regulations, which were also implemented with effect from 1 January 2013. - 1.2 In order to prevent any potential ambiguity, Annexure A of this directive stipulates the various capital tiers, together with various related elements specified in the Regulations and in the Basel III framework, including the systemic risk capital requirement (Pillar 2A), the bank-specific individual capital requirement (ICR), also known as Pillar 2B, the D-SIB capital requirement and the minimum requirements that must be maintained by all banks.
+- 1.1.
+In line with the international implementation of the Basel III framework on 1 January 2013, the South African capital framework is set out in the Regulations. which was implemented with effect from 1 January 2013. - In order to prevent any potential ambiguity, Annexure A of this directive stipulates 1.2. the various capital tiers, together with various related elements specified in the Regulations and in the Basel III framework, including the systemic risk capital requirement (Pillar 2A), the bank-specific individual capital requirement (ICR), also known as the Pillar 2B requirement, the D-SIB capital requirement and the minimum requirements that must be maintained by all banks.
 The D-SIB capital requirement is specific to each bank or banking group, based upon criteria related to systemic importance.